Rapid Support Forces: Ethiopia

-Ethiopia’s relationship with the RSF is complex, with some evidence pointing to individual Ethiopian involvement.
+Ethiopia's relationship with the RSF is complex, with some evidence pointing to individual Ethiopian involvement.
 In January 2024, authorities in Gedaref State, Sudan, announced the arrest of six Ethiopian women accused of serving as snipers for the RSF, with reports indicating they had been operating within the group for over a year, leveraging sniping expertise gained in Ethiopia.
 Ethiopia offers diplomatic backing to the RSF due to tensions with Egypt over the Grand Ethiopian Renaissance Dam, which aligns Ethiopia with actors opposing Egyptian interests.
-Recently, Ethiopia has hosted peace initiatives, such as the February 2025 High-Level Humanitarian Conference for the People of Sudan in Addis Ababa, organized by the UAE and attended by the African Union and IGAD, despite criticism from Sudan’s government.
+Recently, Ethiopia has hosted peace initiatives, such as the February 2025 High-Level Humanitarian Conference for the People of Sudan in Addis Ababa, organized by the UAE and attended by the African Union and IGAD, despite criticism from Sudan's government.

+In February 2026, Reuters published a report that Ethiopia was hosting an RSF military training camp with financial and military support from the United Arab Emirates near the border to Sudan, marking the first direct evidence of Ethiopia's involvement in the civil war.

 Israel

 In January 2022, a visit by Israeli officials, including Mossad members, to Khartoum, was interpreted by SAF junior and middle ranked staff as Israeli support for the RSF.
 In April 2023, Israeli authorities were split between support for the RSF, which Mossad favoured, and the SAF, which the Israeli Foreign Ministry favoured.
 Al Monitor dated Mossad involvement in Sudan back to the 1980s, alluding to Operation Moses and Operation Joshua.
+According to Africa Intelligence, RSF delegations containing senior leaders such as Abdul Rahim Dagalo and his brother, Algoney Hamdan Dagalo, visited Israel twice during the Sudanese civil war.
+The meetings occurred in Tel Aviv in May 2025 and February 2026, where the delegations met with the Israeli foreign ministry's Africa Division and Israeli intelligence officials.

 Libya

 According to UN reports, the RSF's supply lines include through Libya, where it has procured landcruisers used in its military operations, and procures both oil and weapons, including artillery items and ammunition.
-RSF military leadership and troops have been recorded entering Libya, and have cooperated with brigades of the Libyan National Army in southern Libya, including salafist Zuwayya brigades allied to the LNA, despite the official closure of the border, ordered by the General Command of General Khalifa Haftar’s LNA.
+RSF military leadership and troops have been recorded entering Libya, and have cooperated with brigades of the Libyan National Army in southern Libya, including salafist Zuwayya brigades allied to the LNA, despite the official closure of the border, ordered by the General Command of General Khalifa Haftar's LNA.